 Please call your medical provider to ask about an appointment for a COVID test for your child or use an at-home testing kit.
 (These kits are available at many pharmacies and are given out free at libraries and other community locations at scheduled times).
 You can also visit the City of Baltimore’s website to find a location for COVID testing.

-However, they may access rapid testing if symptomatic or recently exposed to COVID.
-Rapid tests are more accurate at identifying new infections in those recently recovered from COVID.
+Individuals who have had a confirmed case of COVID may access rapid testing if symptomatic or recently exposed to COVID.
+Rapid tests are more accurate at identifying new infections those recently recovered from COVID.

 Individuals tested in school because of COVID symptoms (diagnostic testing)